GBG++: A Fast and Stable Granular Ball Generation Method for Classification: GBG++ Method

 According to Definition \ref{mydef5}, the parent GB represents the split GB, and the child GB represents the GB obtained by splitting its parent.
 Obviously, the samples contained in the child GB are inherited from its parent.
 In particular, in the process of GBG, if $l=1$ and $O = O_i$, then parent GB $gb$ reaches a stable state and does not need to be split.

-In GrC, the granulation strategy should ensure that the constructed IGs describe the distribution characteristics of the original data set.
-Meanwhile, in GBC, the greater the purity of the GB, the better the description of original data set by GBs.
+In the field of GrC, the granulation strategy should ensure that the constructed IGs can effectively describe the distribution characteristics of the original dataset.
+Meanwhile, for GBC, the greater the purity of the GB, the better the description of the original dataset by GBs.
 In addition, with a certain purity, the more samples contained in the GB, the higher its quality.
-In general, the data distribution follows certain rules, for example, homogeneous samples are closely distributed.
+In general, the data distribution follows certain rules; for example, homogeneous samples are closely distributed.
 Thus, when splitting the GB, if the majority class of undivided samples is processed first, then the constructed child GB can contain more samples of higher purity.
-Besides, redundant calculations can be avoided if only one homogeneous sample type is processed at a time.
+Besides, redundant calculations can be avoided if only one homogeneous sample type is processed each time.

 The core idea of hard attention in the AM is to select the element that is most relevant to a query element in a given input and distribute attention to that element.
 The working principle of hard attention is briefly described below.